Spatial preferential attachment networks: Power laws and clustering coefficients: Main results

 which highlights the scale-free property of the network with exponent $\tau=1+1/\gamma$.
-In the particular case of a linear attachment rule $f(k)=\gamma k + \beta$, with $\gamma \in (0,1)$ and $\beta>0$, we have
+In the particular case of a linear attachment rule $f(k)=\gamma k + \beta$, with $\gamma\in(0,1)$ and $\beta>0$, we have

-a result that has already been obtained for their variant of the model in Theorem~1.1 of Aiello et al.~\cite{Aiello} by a completely different technique of proof. \end{itemize}} \end{rem}
+a result that has already been obtained for their variant of the model in Theorem~1.1 of Aiello et al.~\cite{Aiello} by a completely different technique of proof. \end{rem}

-Our result shows that under our normalisation convention, the profile function has no influence on the degree distribution.
-Note however that in the presence of spatial dependence the normalisation of the profile function typically enforces a significant change to the attachment rule.
-As an example, we look at the case when the vertex $\y$ born at time $t$ connects to vertex $\x$ with probability
+Our result shows that under our normalization convention, the profile function has no influence on the degree distribution.
+Note, however, that in the presence of spatial dependence the normalization of the profile function typically enforces a significant change to the attachment rule.
+As an example, we look at the case when the vertex $\mathbf{y}$ born at time $t$ connects to vertex $\mathbf{x}$ with probability